HaydenBelanger/assemblylinemachines/docs/recipes/experiencemill.md

 Recipe namespace: `assemblylinemachines:enchantment_book`

-- `input`: Ingredient, required
+- `input`: Ingredient With Count, required
 *The item to be combined with the book to produce an enchantment.*
-- `amount`: Positive Integer, required
-*The count of the `input` required for every 1 level of the enchantment.*
 - `enchantment`: Namespace, required
 *The enchantment that will be applied to the Book.*